We resize images for the web because we want to help images to download quickly for website visitors.

 Scaling images up doesn’t look good – the tiny pixels stretch and expand.
 The image appears fuzzy.

 Settling for images at 1920 pixels doesn’t solve the problem either.
-As we saw, these download slowly.
+As we saw in the video, large images download slowly.

-Bad for users, bad for search engine position.
+Bad for visitors, bad for search engine position.

 To add to the complications: an image should really be an exact pixel size for use on the page.
 That pixel size should also be stated in the code.

 Using percentages doesn’t work well for search engines.
 Search engines like to have a good idea of the dimensions.
-This is because – when the pixel size is known – browsers can render the page with everything in the correct position, before images download.
+This is because – when the pixel size is known – browsers can render the page with everything in the correct position before images have been downloaded.

-The advice to resize images for the web
+The advice is to resize images for the web

 We need to do our best.